Date Accepted by Governors: Autumn 23 Review Date: Autumn 24

 REQUEST FOR LEAVE OF ABSENCE DURING TERM TIME

 No parent/carer can demand leave of absence during term-time for their child as a right and authorisation cannot be given retrospectively.
 Any absence from school has a disruptive effect on the children’s learning and social development and therefore permission for absence during term time is at the school’s discretion and will only be granted in exceptional circumstances.

-If a family needs to request absence in term-time then the West Surrey Foundation Application for Leave of Absence in Exceptional Circumstances form must be completed and returned to school, at least two weeks prior to the leave date.
+If a family needs to request absence in term-time then an Application for Leave of Absence in Exceptional Circumstances form must be completed and returned to school, at least two weeks prior to the leave date.
 The Headteacher, who may consult with the Chair of Governors, will then decide whether or not to authorise the absence requested.
 Each request will be considered separately and a decision made based on the reasons for each request.

 LEAVE OF ABSENCE